Showing posts sorted by relevance for query Lambeth. Sort by date Show all posts

 (1) A south London suburb, the location of Lambeth Palace, the seat of the Archbishop of Canterbury.

-(2) A slang term for the hierarchy of the Church of England.
+(3) A slang term for the hierarchy of the Church of England (on the model of "Pentagon", "Downing Steeet" etc.

-The name Lambeth embodies hithe, a Middle English word for a landing on the river.
+1255: The earliest known use was in 1062 as Lambehitha, from the Old English lamb (lamb) + hȳþ (hithe) (landing-place on a riverbank), the name clipped to Lambeth (probably reflecting oral use) by at least 1255.
+It was thus a point on the banks of the Thames where the geography and tidal flows were suitable for boats to dock or moor to discharge or take on cargo, lambs presumably common.
 Lambeth Palace has for some eight-hundred years been the official London residence of the Archbishop of Canterbury.
-It sits on the south bank of the Thames, a quarter mile (400m) south-east of the Palace of Westminster, which contains the houses of parliament, on the opposite bank.
+It sits on the south bank of the Thames, a ¼ mile (400m) south-east of the Palace of Westminster (containing the houses of parliament) on the opposite bank.
+Lambeth is a proper noun.

 Rowan Williams (b 1950; Archbishop of Canterbury 2002-2012) and Benedict XVI (1927–2022; pope 2005-2013, pope emeritus 2013-2022) chat at Lambeth Palace.